Saudi's Sadara Chemical starts propylene glycol plant

-KHOBAR, Saudi Arabia, July 10 (Reuters) - Sadara Chemical Co, a $20 billion joint venture between Saudi Aramco IPO-ARMO.SE and U.S. firm Dow Chemical, has started production at its propylene glycol plant, moving closer to full operation of the JV's petrochemicals complex.
+KHOBAR, Saudi Arabia, July 10 (Reuters) - Sadara Chemical Co, a $20 billion joint venture between Saudi Aramco (IPO-ARMO.SE) and U.S. firm Dow Chemical, has started production at its propylene glycol plant, moving closer to full operation of the JV's petrochemicals complex.

 Propylene glycol is used in food and flavourings, cosmetics and fragrances as well as paints and coatings.